ingatellent/xovi-qmd-extensions/README.md

 For the rmpp (do **not** use on rM2 or rM1).
 Changes the 5 level light slider in quick settings to a 4 level slider, such that you can choose 0%, 25%, 50%, 75% and 100% light intensity.
 In settings (long press the lamp symbol below the slider), you can still choose 20%, 40% and 60%, thus increasing the number of different levels.

 ## enableExtraPenOnMove.qmd
 For the rmppm only.
-Adds the extra pen slot to the toolbar.
+Adds the extra pen slot to the toolbar. - Requires ≥ v16 of qt-resource-rebuilder